AkzoNobel: Recent

 The company AkzoNobel is focused on paints and coatings.
 On October 9, 2018 Specialty Chemicals was re-branded as a new company, Nouryon, after acquisition by the Carlyle Group.

 International Paint Limited, owned by AkzoNobel were fined £650,000 and ordered to pay costs of £144,992 in a prosecution brought by the Environment Agency for allowing the banned highly toxic chemical tributyltin to be released into the river Yealm estuary at Newton Ferrers.

+In November 2025 it was announced that AkzoNobel would merge with Axalta.

 Organization

-AkzoNobel consists of three main business areas, as well as corporate functions, with business responsibility and autonomy.

 Due to high revenues from the sales of its pharmaceutical business, AkzoNobel was the world's most profitable company in 2008.

 Decorative paints

-This part of the business is mostly geographically organised: